| News & Events (2006 Archive)November 7, 2006 New CME Identifier Released: CME-416 CME-416 was assigned

 to a diverse audience of information security-focused attendees from

+around the world.
 Visit the CME Calendar

-CME Mentioned in Article about Information Security Standards Efforts in IEEE Distributed Systems Online
+page for information on this and other upcoming events.
+CME Mentioned in Article about Information Security Standards Efforts in IEEE Distributed Systems Online CME was mentioned in an article about security standards

 efforts entitled "Functionality